CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 course_slug: "03-cartodbjs-ground-up"
 tweet_text: "I'm more animated because of Torque.js @cartoDB"
 vizjson: "http://documentation.cartodb.com/api/v2/viz/47a9b8f8-da51-11e4-b561-0e0c41326911/viz.json"
-lesson_message: "Congrats on finishing, animated JavaScript mapper!"
+lesson_message: "Congrats on finishing animated JavaScript mapper!"
 ---

 ## Torque.js

-Torque was developed by CartoDB to show geospatial information that changes in time.
-The uses are very diverse!
-See the band INXS [take over the world](http://inxsmap.com/), a [striking map](http://cartodb.s3.amazonaws.com/static_vizz/sunrise.html) showing Tweets mentioning sunrise, or, the inspiration for this lesson, a [visualization](http://blog.cartodb.com/map-of-the-week-bbr/) of the acceleration felt on a bike ride.
+Torque was developed by CartoDB to show geospatial information that changes in time, and the uses are very diverse!
+See the band INXS [take over the world](http://inxsmap.com/), a [striking map](http://cartodb.s3.amazonaws.com/static_vizz/sunrise.html) showing Tweets mentioning sunrise, or, the inspiration for this lesson, a [visualization](http://blog.cartodb.com/map-of-the-week-bbr/) of the acceleration felt along on a bike ride.

 This lesson strongly relies on techniques developed in the past three lessons on CartoDB.js, as well as general JavaScript skills.
 As usual, there will be some CartoCSS and SQL used in this lesson.